 th Jan 2017 |

-Find out how life insurance companies use risk factors such as your age, health, occupation and passtimes to calculate the cost of life insurance premiums.
+Find out how life insurance companies use risk factors such as your age, health, occupation, and pastimes in calculating life insurance premiums.

 Calculating life insurance premiums